 Between (and in some cases, during) those projects, Cornell also penned pieces for film soundtracks (Singles, Great Expectations and Casino Royale, among others) and issued a trio of solo albums, resulting in an impressively diverse body of work.

-Since 2011, Cornell has been taking much of this massive song catalog, including a few Temple of the Dog songs and some creative covers, and delivered it in two-and-a-half-hour solo acoustic (guitar/vocal) shows, as documented on his live Songbook album.
+After 2011, Cornell began taking much of this massive song catalog, including a few Temple of the Dog songs and some creative covers, and delivering it in two-and-a-half-hour solo acoustic (guitar/vocal) shows, as documented on his live Songbook album.

-As much joy as this has brought Cornell—to the point where “solo acoustic artist” is now a cherished part of his musical identity—feelings of being trapped in the format began feeling more “nostalgic” than newly creative.
+As much joy as this brought Cornell—to the point where “solo acoustic artist” became a cherished part of his musical identity—feelings of being trapped in the format began feeling more “nostalgic” than newly creative.

 Enter Higher Truth, Cornell’s first ever all-acoustic studio record—a platter influenced by Nick Drake’s Pink Moon, Bruce Springsteen’s Nebraska and Daniel Johnston’s Songs of Pain, but ripe with modern production.
-Let’s celebrate this new Cornell accomplishment with a look at some of Higher Truth’s future classics!
+So for this lesson, let's take a look at some of Higher Truth’s future classics!
 Cornell penned “Josephine” for his wife-to-be; as the proverbial ink dried, he sang it over the phone (while on tour) as a marriage proposal.

 Played fingerstyle, capo-2, the song’s emotional intro features tasty hammer-ons and pull-offs in open position, similar to FIGURE 1.
 Note the use of thumb fretting on the low F notes in bar 2, which facilitates a pull-off to the open G string within the chord, a feat not possible if using a conventional F barre chord fingering.
 “Murderer of Blue Skies” opens with Cornell’s acoustic guitar and voice, but soon blossoms into an epic production, all interlaced with a fingerstyle arpeggio riff, similar to that shown in FIGURE 2.